mtlynch/mtlynch.io/content/posts/digitizing/index.md

 Even better was that it was very developer friendly.
 It offered a simple CLI for importing videos and supplying metadata.

-It's a GPL project, which is a little bit frustrating.
+It's a GNU project, which is a little bit frustrating.
 They only use infrastructure that's also GPL, so they refuse to touch Github or Gitlab.
-Contributing to their codebase requires you to apply for an account on their server, file a bug report, supply a URL to your patch, and then let them manually merge it in.
+Contributing to their codebase requires you to:

+1. Apply for an account on [their Trac server](https://issues.mediagoblin.org/)
+1. File a bug report
+1. Supply a URL to your patch
+1. Wait for them merge in your patch via command-line tools and publish the result to their [git repository](https://savannah.gnu.org/projects/mediagoblin).

 It feels kind of like contributing to an open source project in 2005.
+I submitted [a](https://issues.mediagoblin.org/ticket/5574) [few](https://issues.mediagoblin.org/ticket/5575) [patches](https://issues.mediagoblin.org/ticket/5576), but even filing the bugs took months because their Trac server was [blocking registrations](https://imgur.com/NOjfHI7), and then it was 11 months before I got a response on any of the bugs.

 ### Re-dockerizing MediaGoblin